 We live in a kind of paradise that is also a place of incessant predation.
-We are winged animals, but our angelic wings are mostly folded away neatly out of sight.
 We commonly think - wrongly - that emphasising our well-polished good aspect will itself be sufficient for our spiritual emancipation.
 Do we think the gods are so easily deceived?

 It is much healthier to be realistic and to be willing to look at the whole human being.
 This does not mean indulging in self-pity or self-castigation - they are also forms of pride.
 It means having a matter-of-factness about humanity, a humility about the part we play, and contrition in respect to the impact that our very existence has upon the world that supports us.